Building a Write-Optimized Database Engine: Orchestrating Reads and Writes (Part 4)

 Acquire Write-Locks: We begin by taking a write-lock on the zeroth index of the

-.
+levelsarray and another write-lock on theflushingQueue.
 This dual lock acquisition ensures exclusive access to these critical sections of the LSM tree, allowing for safe modifications.
 Adherence to our predefined lock ordering is essential here to avoid potential deadlocks, ensuring that locks are acquired in a consistent and deadlock-free manner.Insert SSTable Metadata into the

-array.
+levelsArray: With the necessary locks in place, we insert the metadata of the newly flushed SSTable into the zeroth level of thelevelsarray.
 This action signifies that the SSTable is now ready to serve read operations and participate in future compaction processes.Remove the Flushed Memtable from the

-) that corresponds to the SSTable we just flushed.Release Locks: Following the successful execution of these operations, both the write-locks on the zeroth index of the
+flushingQueue: We remove the Memtable (residing at the zeroth index of theflushingQueue) that corresponds to the SSTable we just flushed.Release Locks: Following the successful execution of these operations, both the write-locks on the zeroth index of the

 Delete

-method, except for the fact that it calls the Delete()
+The Delete() method is identical to the Put() method, except for the fact that it calls the Delete() API on the Memtable.

 Get